alexanderthurn/simple-youtube-to-wp-post/README.md

 # Simple Youtube To WP Post

-> A plugin to create wordpress posts from youtube videos
+## A plugin to create wordpress posts from youtube videos

 Do you own a youtube channel <b>AND</b> a wordpress site?
-Do you create videos and based on them you create posts?
-With a similar description and a link to the video?
+Do you create videos and create posts based on them? maybe with a very similar description and a link to the video?

 **With this plugin you can create posts based on your youtube videos and modify them afterwards like usual**